Improve Your Online Presence with Business Listings

 While citations have declined as a ranking factor over the years, free listings on authoritative local and niche business directories are still valuable.
 They position your restaurant where potential customers are searching, legitimize your business (especially for those without a website) and validate your company as part of a community.

-In this post, I’m going to show you how to improve your restaurant's online presence with business listings.
+In this post, I’m going to show you how to improve your online presence with business listings.

 1. Update Current Business Listings